Stroke Misdiagnosis Compensation Claims

 - Once a stroke is confirmed, brain imaging will be considered – usually within 1 hour of diagnosis or within 24hours depending on the nature of the presenting symptoms and the time that has elapsed since the onset of the symptoms.

 - If the patient was determined to have experienced a TIA, they will be assessed for their risk of suffering a stroke.
 If they are deemed high risk then they will be given preventative treatment.

 Why does early stroke diagnosis matter?

 A brain scan will reveal whether the stroke is ischaemic or haemorrhagic in nature.

 The treatment of a stroke will be affected by the cause of the stroke, though both ischaemic and haemorrhagic strokes will require medication, which may prevent the situation from reoccurring.
 They will also need general medical care such as good hydration, blood pressure and blood sugar management.

-Ischaemic strokes are often treated by thrombolysis which involves administration of aleplase, a medication which dissolves blood clots and restores blood supply to the brain.
-It is recommended that the treatment be adminstered as soon as possible after the onset of the symptoms and confirmed diagnosis.
+Ischaemic strokes are often treated by thrombolysis, which involves administration of aleplase, a medication that dissolves blood clots and restores blood supply to the brain.
+It is recommended that the treatment be administered as soon as possible after the onset of the symptoms and confirmed diagnosis.